Discover the Key Factors That Impact the Cost of a Kitchen Remodel in Fort Lauderdale, FL

 Selection and Model Numbers

-High-End vs. Standard Appliances: Luxury appliance brands like Sub-Zero, Wolf, or Viking can cost $10,000 or more for a full suite, while mid-range brands like KitchenAid or GE Profile can range from $3,000 to $8,000.
+High-end brands such as Sub-Zero, Wolf, or Viking can cost $10,000 or more for a complete set.
+Mid-range brands like KitchenAid or GE Profile are more budget-friendly, typically ranging from $3,000 to $8,000 for a full suite.

 Installation Types

-Cost of Flush Mount Installation: Expect to pay an additional $1,000 to $3,000 for flush-mount installations compared to standard installations, depending on the number of appliances and the complexity of the cabinetry adjustments required.
+Expect to pay an additional $1,000 to $3,000 for flush-mount installations compared to standard setups, depending on the number of appliances and the level of customization required.

 Plumbing and Electrical Work